 Tuning PID control loops for fast response

-When choosing a tuning strategy for a specific control loop, it is important to match the technique to the needs of that loop and the larger process.
-It is also important to have more than one approach in your repertoire, and the Cohen-Coon method can be a handy addition in the right situation.
+When choosing a PID tuning strategy for a specific control loop, it's important to match the technique to the needs of that loop & the larger process.

 The well-known Ziegler-Nichols tuning rules work well only on processes with very long time constants relative to their dead times, and on level control loops.
 However, its performance is not good on flow, liquid pressure, and many other loops that require fast adjustment.
 In contrast, the Cohen-Coon tuning rules work well on virtually all self-regulating processes and were designed to give a very fast response.